CSS Introduction

 What You’ll Learn

 This page is a self-contained introduction to CSS (Cascading Style Sheets)—the language that makes web pages look good.
-You will understand what CSS is, how rules target HTML, and how to write your first styled page.
+You will understand what CSS is, how selectors and declarations work, the three ways to add CSS to HTML, how the cascade resolves conflicts, and where to go next in the topic index.

 What is CSS